 What is your idea of a great St Lucia vacation?

 What do you want to do on your visit to St Lucia?
-Are you most interested in spending time at a beach or beside a pool, tropical drink in hand?
+Are you most interested in spending time at beautiful beaches or beside a pool, tropical drink in hand?
+Are you traveling with your family?
 Are you interested in activities like hiking or scuba?
 Do you like to visit historical sites or botanical gardens?
-Do you want the ease of all-inclusive or do you want more local atmosphere?
+Do you want the ease of an all-inclusive resort or do you want more local atmosphere?
 And, of course, what’s your budget?

 A beach holiday?

 Many of the hotels and resorts on Saint Lucia cater to package tourists interested in spending a week on a beach.
 Some are big chains like Sandals and Windjammer, but some are locally-owned and one-of-a-kind.
 Most are along the west coast of the island.
-Some are along the southwestern coast near the Pitons – the distinct volcanic spires St Lucia is known for.
+Some are along the southwestern coast near the Pitons – the distinct volcanic spires called Petit Piton and Gros Piton.
 Many more are further north, nearer to Castries, the capital of St Lucia.
 Some resorts and hotels are all-inclusive, while some have all meals or half-board as optional extras.
+Any of the resorts would be perfect for honeymoons or destination weddings.

 If you want to do the occasional extra activity like snorkeling or visiting a botanical garden, chances are you can arrange an excursion through your resort.
 Alternatively, book an independent tour or activity.